Now Available! (Press Releases & Media)

 Misfire: The Supreme Court, The Second Amendment, Our Right to Bear Arms

-(Pre-order at Amazon.com – BN.com – Rare Bird)
+(Click here to buy on Amazon.com – BN.com – Rare Bird)

 Author Steven Markoff has had an interest in guns and the law since his teens.
 Regarding the law, he focused for many years on the 5–4 (or the occasional 4–3) U.S. Supreme Court decisions.
 Steven wondered why there would be such a split vote.